supapraisekb/printf/README.md

 The are two types of printf objects:
 1. The Ordinary Character: The ordinary character object copies strings of characters to the output stream

-2. COnversion Specification objects: These objects are employed to confert and print the arguments  of the printf function.
+2. COnversion Specification objects: These objects are employed to convert and print the arguments  of the printf function.
 The conversion specifiction object begins with a % sign and ends with a conversion character ( i, d, s, p, o, g, G, x, X, f, etc).
 For proper formatting, there are several operations that can be used to specify how the string should appear on the standard output by putting a cahracter between the % and the conversion character we can have the following in ordeer:
 * a. minus sign (-): It specifies the left adjustment of the convertes argument
 * b. a number: The number denotes the field width of the intended string for formatting